sundews/Sundew.Packaging/README.md

 Local builds are NuGet packages that are deployed to the local machine.
 This allows the packages to be consumed instantenously by other projects.

 ### **3.1 Setting up local builds**
-Once installed, Sundew.Packaging.Publish will start producing local builds and output them to the default local source: **(%LocalAppData%\Sundew.Packaging.Publish\packages)**.
+Sundew.Packaging.Publish produced local builds and outputs them to the default local source: **(%LocalAppData%\Sundew.Packaging.Publish\packages)**.
+The are a number of ways to enable local builds
+1. Place an empty SppWorkLocally.user in the solution directory (Should not be checked in).
+2. Set the MSBuild property SppWorkLocally to true in a .props.user file (Should not be checked in).
+3. If GeneratePackageOnBuild is explicitly set to true, local builds are enabled.

 ### **3.2 Local source from NuGet.config**
 NuGet.config provides a hierarical way of configuring NuGet from the local solution folder to the machinewide settings.